santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 > *When we talk about compiling one of those languages, we might refer to that compiler by its own name, or as GCC.
 Either is correct.*

 The language-independent component of GCC includes the majority of the optimizers, as well as the *“back ends”* that generate machine code for various processors.
 The part of a compiler that is specific to a particular language is called the *“front end”*.
-For example the C front-end is called CC (or simply GCC), the C++ compiler is G++, the Ada compiler is GNAT, and so on.
+For example the C front-end is called CC, the C++ compiler is G++, the Ada compiler is GNAT, and so on.

 Historically, compilers for many languages, including C++ and Fortran, have been implemented as “preprocessors” which emit another high level language such as C. None of the compilers included in GCC are implemented this way; they all generate machine code directly.